Wellness Resources

 Perhaps these words sound familiar, they were said to Jesus in His baptism, perhaps we have felt them as ours before: you are my beloved…

 Maybe we have heard them many times before, but maybe they don’t taste like anything anymore.
 How could we be beloved when we are undergoing suffering?
 Illness?
 Isolation?
 Depression? grief, confusion and so many other feelings and situations that these times bring up?
 Ultimately the question is does being God’s beloved make us immune to suffering?
-No. Bad things do happen to good people and nowadays all social classes, genders, races, and groups are being affected, so how does being or knowing that we are beloved change how we respond to these times?
+No. Bad things do happen to good people, all social classes, genders, races, and groups are being affected, so how does being or knowing that we are beloved change how we respond to these times?

 "I could never myself believe in God if it were not for the cross.
 The only God I believe in is the one Nietzsche ridiculed as “God on the cross.”
 In the real world of pain, how could one worship a God who was immune to it?...
 I have turned instead to that lonely, twisted, tortured figure on the cross, nails through hands and feet, back lacerated, limbs wrenched, brow bleeding from thorn pricks, mouth dry and intolerably thirsty, plunged into God forsaken darkness.
 That is the God for me!
 He laid aside his immunity to pain.
 He entered our world of flesh, blood, tears and death.
 He suffered for us”

-He also suffers with us.
 Some people look at the cross and feel guilty because He suffered so much so that suffering wouldn’t have the last word in our lives but I look at the cross and feel consolation: I am not alone!
 God not only knows my suffering, He alone can help me transcend it.
 He resurrected.
 Suffering does not have the last word, resurrection does.

 We can’t do this on our own y’all.